 In contrast to the weirdly elaborate framing devices of Fun and Fancy Free, The Adventures of Ichabod and Mr. Toad has just one framing device and it’s the most bare-bones of any Disney anim-anthology other than that of Make Mine Music.
 We open in a library as an invisible narrator (Basil Rathbone) talks about fabulous English literary characters.
 His favorite, he claims, is J. Thaddeus Toad from The Wind in the Willows by Kenneth Grahame.[8]Actually, he’s only named J. Thaddeus in this adaptation, not the source material, but who’s keeping track?
 I am, that’s who.
 The book is pulled off the shelf and we segue into the first story.

-Toad (voiced by Eric Blore) is the richest animal along the riverbank and owns the most respectable estate, Toad Hall, but his weakness for the latest fads, mainly those involving modes of transportation, and his reckless driving skills are drowning him in debt.
+Toad (voiced by Eric Blore) is the richest animal along the riverbank and owns its most respectable estate, Toad Hall, but his weakness for the latest fads, mainly those involving modes of transportation, and his reckless driving skills are drowning him in debt.
 It’s gotten to the point that his friends, Rat (Claude Allister), Mole (Colin Campbell) and MacBadger (Campbell Grant) stage an intervention to keep him from buying a motor car.
 But Toad will not be stopped-at least not until his motor mania lands him in jail.

 I’ve written about an animated adaptation of The Wind in the Willows before and if you go back and read that post, you can guess my criticisms of this one.
 As a fan, I’m displeased by how it simplifies and reimagines the characters, the better to make them comic foils for Toad.
 Rat, who, in the book, was very friendly and easygoing though he still had a temper, is here presented as a stereotypically uptight and stuffy Brit.
 Badger in the book was even more easygoing with his indifference toward table manners and grammar.
 He was also very physically intimidating, one of the few people who could pull Toad up short.
 Here he’s a weary, long-suffering codger, run ragged by the herculean task of managing Toad’s estate.
 Mole is actually reasonably close to his characterization in the book but with the focus solely on Toad, he naturally doesn’t get any of the original’s depth or nuance.